Recalls & Alerts

 Frequently Asked Questions

-A: Certain restaurants in 14 states, mostly in the Midwest, are affected by this voluntary withdrawal, as those restaurants receive lettuce blend supply from one supplier.
+Certain restaurants in 14 states, mostly in the Midwest, were affected by this voluntary withdrawal, as those restaurants received lettuce blend supply from one supplier.
 Affected restaurants have now received, or will very shortly receive, an alternative supply of lettuce blend.
-Other McDonald’s restaurants continue to serve salads without interruption.
+Other McDonald’s restaurants have continued to serve salads without interruption.

-A: Information about Cyclosporiasis can be found on the Center for Disease Control web site, and additional information regarding this ongoing current event can be found on the Illinois or Iowa Department of Public Health websites, or by visiting the FDA or CDC pages about this event.
+Information about Cyclosporiasis can be found on the Center for Disease Control web site, and additional information regarding this ongoing current event can be found on the Illinois or Iowa Department of Public Health websites, or by visiting the FDA or CDC pages about this event.

 - North Dakota